FAITH HILLIS

 BIO

 Faith Hillis is an historian of Russia and modern Europe, with special interests in nineteenth- and twentieth-century politics, culture, and ideas and East-West exchanges.
 She was educated at Princeton and Yale and has taught at the University of Chicago since 2010.
-She has held fellowships at Columbia and Harvard, and her research has been funded by ACLS, Fulbright-Hays, and the NEH, among others.
-During the 2018-19 year, she was a fellow at the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.
-She frequently comments on Russian affairs and welcomes inquiries from journalists and policy-makers.
+She has held fellowships at Columbia, Harvard, and the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library; her research has been funded by ACLS, Fulbright-Hays, and the NEH, among others.
+In 2026, she was named a Guggenheim Fellow.
+She frequently comments on Russian and Ukrainian affairs and welcomes inquiries from journalists and policy-makers.
+She is also an experienced expert witness in immigration and civil matters.

 COMMENTARY